AJTJ/rust_practice/ch_5_structs.md

 # Struct facts
 - The fields of a struct can be different types.
 - Each field is named.
-- Each field has key: value pairs
+- Each field has "key: value" pairs

 ### Struct Declaration
 ```